RuthyYao/Movie_Success_Analysis/README.md

 ## Results

-The most popular, as well as the best performing genres are Animation, Sci-fi and Adventure.
-These genres also make the largest profit despite higher than average production budget.
+Based on the average popularity socre of each genre and the aerage worldwide gross revenue of each genre, the most popular and the best performing genres are Animation, Sci-fi and Adventure.

 ![popularity_score_per_genre](./images/popularity_score_per_genre.png)
 ![gross_revenue_per_genre](./images/gross_revenue_per_genre.png)

-The worldwide gross revenue typically peaks in May, July and November, potentially due to school holiday and the time of annual Academy Awards.
+The worldwide gross revenue typically peaks in May, July and November, potentially due to school holiday and the "Academy Awards" effect - studios release their movies two or three months before the Awards in order to be eligible for the nomination.
 ![average_gross_revenue_by_month](./images/average_gross_revenue_by_month.png)

 Studios commit a production budget of averagely $550-$700 per annum.